dillisehun/Resolt/README.md

 # Resolt
-Result and Profile management Website for college platforms using .NET and C#
+Result and Profile management Website for college platforms using .NET and C# needs virtual studio